Amxxl/Game/README.md

 well-known 3D model formats.
 There is no reason to waste time on writing something that is already here.
 More informaction about Assimp you can find on: http://www.assimp.org

-# Why ReactPhysics3D?
+# Why PhysX?
-ReactPhysics3D is a C++ physics engine library that can be used in 3D simulations and games.
-The library is developed by Daniel Chappuis and is released under the open-source ZLib license.
-Developing our own physics engine would take a lot of time, so i prefer to use this instead.
+The NVIDIA PhysX SDK is a scalable multi-platform physics solution supporting a wide range of devices, from smartphones to high-end multicore CPUs and GPUs.
+PhysX is already integrated into some of the most popular game engines, including Unreal Engine, and Unity3D.
+If they use it, I will too.

 # Supported Platforms
 Targeting platforms: Windows 7, Windows 8, Windows 8.1, Windows 10.